JohnCoene/javascript-for-r/_book/3-21-htmlwidgets-basics.md

 As observed, an interactive visualisation using JavaScript will be contained within an \index{HTML} document.
 Therefore it would probably have to be created first.
 Secondly, the visualisation that is yet to be created likely relies on external libraries; these would need to be imported in the document.
 The document should also include an HTML element (e.g.: `<div>`) to host said \index{visualisation}.
 Then data would have to be serialised in R and embedded into the document, where it should be read by JavaScript code that uses it to create the visualisation.
 Finally, all should be managed to work seamlessly across R markdown, \index{Shiny}, and other environments.

-This gives the following basic diagram; it will be broken down further in the next chapter as the first widget is built.
+This gives the basic diagram shown in Figure \@ref(fig:widget-inner-diagram); it will be broken down further in the next chapter as the first widget is built.

 <div class="figure" style="text-align: center">